 Customers request calibration services in a variety of ways.
-Typically, a new or first-time customer will establish contact with the Dosimetry Group by email requesting information regarding techniques offered, charges, turnaround time, and shipping information.
+Typically, a new or first-time customer will establish contact with the Dosimetry Group by email, requesting information regarding techniques offered, charges, turnaround time, and shipping information.
 At this stage, there is generally an opportunity to discuss with the prospective customer the type of service being requested and methods of shipment to reduce the risk of damage.
-The customer must provide to the NIST technical contact the following: a detailed description of the calibration request, instrument model and serial numbers, name and telephone number of a technical contact and the return shipping instructions, including the address, special handling, the specified mail carrier with account number for payment, the value of the equipment and instructions for the insurance amount, if any.
-Complete instructions and payment policies for calibrations are found on the NIST website.

-After the customer follows the NIST policy for payment documentation, the division secretary requests a NIST test folder, using the check list found in Table 8.
-Additional records are maintained in the Dosimetry group.
-A copy of the purchase order, the final copy of the calibration report, the calibration raw data and summary sheets and any documents of correspondence concerning thee calibration are maintained in the customer's calibration- report folder filed by the unique dosimetry group (DG) number.
+The customer is informed of the administrative procedures for acceptance of the requested work as outlined in the NIST QMI and in the RPD QMII, in accordance with the NIST calibration policy.
+In addition to completing the NIST payment authorization requirements, the customer must include a detailed description of the calibration request, instrument model and serial numbers, name and telephone number of a technical contact, the official address which will appear on the calibration report, the return shipping instructions including the address, any special handling requirements, the specified mail carrier with account number for payment, the value of the equipment, and instructions for the insurance amount, if any.
+The customer is directed to the complete instructions and policies for calibrations on the NIST calibration webpage.
+The Test Folder request form, see Table 8, is completed by the NIST technical contact as a method to organize the dates and information about the calibration request.
+The NIST Test Folder number is generated by CSS upon the completion of the NIST policy for payment documentation.
+At the completion of the calibration, a copy of the purchase order, the final copy of the calibration report, the calibration raw data, summary sheets, a copy of the final fee sheet and any documents of correspondence concerning the calibration are maintained in the customer's calibration report folder filed by the unique dosimetry group (DG) number.

 When instruments arrive for calibration, they are unpacked and inspected for damage.
 Special attention is given to the condition and type of connector.
 If an adaptor is sent with the chamber, this should be noted on the inventory list along with the description of the chamber.
 Shipping damage is reported to the NIST shipping department.
-When an instrument arrives in a state of disrepair that is obvious by visual inspection, the customer is notified and a decision is made whether to return the instrument to the customer or, if the repair is minor, have NIST personnel perform the repair.
-The instrument would be rejected if the window is obviously dented or punctured or if the customer cable is damaged.
+If an instrument arrives in a state of disrepair that is obvious by visual inspection, the customer would be notified and the instrument returned without calibration.
+The instrument would be rejected if the window is obviously dented or punctured or if the chamber cable is damaged.
 If the shipping box is visually damaged, this should be noted and the customer consulted.